AdaCore/learn/content/courses/ada_2022_whats_new/chapters/array_aggregates.rst

 .. note::

-    Such array aggregates are supported by
+    These array aggregates are supported by

     * GNAT Community Edition 2020
     * GCC 11